DDMJOHNM/johndev/content/posts/databasedesign.md

 - Relationships among these entities : Instance - Object with values
 - Identifiers : special attribute used to identify a specific instance of an entity - artificial or natural (Created)

+Relationship between two or more entities eg employees and companies
+Domain knowledge consider answer in context employee multiple companies degree of relations how many enities involved in the relationship
+- Unary or Recursive - (1)
+- Binary (2) - relational db cannot handle

+Cardinality - number of instances involved in the relationship (max cardinality or multiplicity)
+- 1:n One to many
+- N:1 Many to one
+- N:M Many to many

+Participation - Manditory or Optional (Optionality or Minimal Cardinatilty) or require instance of entity here also there

+Entity Relationship Models

+Based on your understanding so far, what are the entities, attributes, identifiers, and relationships in the Entity Relationship Model?
+You can lay out the initial outline here, and the owner will meet with you to answer your questions.